DevaanshPathak/TechLang/docs/general.md

 ```

 Modules run in a child `InterpreterState` that shares variables, strings, arrays, dictionaries, structs, and output with the caller.
 The runtime keeps `state.modules` / `state.loaded_modules` so each module is evaluated once per run.

+## Macros

+Use `macro <name> [params...] do ... end` to capture reusable snippets that expand before execution.
+Inside the body, reference parameters with `$param`.
+Invoke the macro with `inline <name> <args...>`; the generated tokens are inserted directly into the surrounding code.
+Recursive macro expansion is prevented to avoid infinite loops.

 ## Variables and Data Types